Patrick Dove (sea captain)

-Patrick G.G.
-(Paddy) Dove (1896–1957) was a British merchant navy officer who served as commanding officer of the MV Africa Shell when she was intercepted and sunk by the German pocket battleship Admiral Graf Spee in the Mozambique Channel, off the coast of Portuguese East Africa, becoming the sixth victim of Graf Spee's commerce raiding sortie.
+Patrick G. G. (Paddy) Dove (1896–1957) was a British merchant navy officer who served as Master of the MV Africa Shell when she was intercepted and sunk by the German pocket battleship Admiral Graf Spee in the Mozambique Channel, off the coast of Portuguese East Africa, becoming the sixth victim of Graf Spee's commerce raiding sortie.

 Following the seizure and sinking of his ship, Captain Dove became friendly with Kapitän zur See (KzS) Hans Langsdorff during his period of imprisonment aboard the Graf Spee, and would later recall this in his book: I Was Graf Spee's Prisoner.

 Biography

 Patrick Dove was born in London in 1896.
 He became a ship's officer and worked for the Shell Company of East Africa Ltd, gaining command of their new coastal tanker the MV Africa Shell following her entry into service in 1939.

 By November 1939 Africa Shell was employed in the coastal waters around southeastern Africa, under the command of Captain Dove and with a crew complement of 28.